landoskape/dominoes/docs/basicPolicies.md

 `updateLine` method), it chooses a best line once (at the beginning), and only updates it if the line is disrupted.
 This is a little bit faster (~20% faster when highestDominoe=9 and maxLineLength=12) and results in small variation in policy.
-For a comparison of their policy performance, see this [experiment](multiplayerElo.md) where their ELOs are compared in a special league.
+For a comparison of their policy performance, see the [experiment](multiplayerElo.md) where their ELOs are compared in a special league.